 Dogs are natural scavengers, eating anything and everything in sight.
 This can cause the occasional bout of flatulence.
 We take a closer look below to help you get to the bottom of the issue and find them a better diet.

 What causes a dog to fart excessively?

-And despite the evolution of dogs, this essentially means dogs are inherently carnivorous and aren’t as well-built to digest carbohydrates like us.
-They often lack the digestive enzymes needed to break down fibres, potatoes and grains, causing fermentation in the intestine, which, you guessed it… leads to excessive gas.
+Dogs are inherently carnivorous and aren’t well-built to digest carbohydrates.
+They often lack the digestive enzymes needed to break down fibres, potatoes and grains, causing fermentation in the intestine, which leads to excessive gas.

-Feeding: Feed your dog one, two or three times a day, but don’t allow free feeding.
-This allows time between each meal for their digestion to catch up.
-However, if your dog tends to gulp their food down, or eats like it’s a competition when other dogs or animals are around, change up their environment so they can eat in peace.
-Alternatively, look to use enrichment toys (like KONG) and slow feeders to encourage licking, chewing and lengthening their mealtime.
+Feeding: Feed your dog one, two, or up to three times a day, but don’t allow free feeding.
+Look to use enrichment toys (like KONG) and slow feeders to encourage licking, chewing and lengthening their mealtime.

-Remember, when transitioning your dog to a new food, it can also cause them to pass gas.
-That’s why it’s important to transition over a five-to-eight-day period and allow your dog’s stomach to get used to the new menu.
+Remember, when transitioning your dog to a new food, it can also cause them to pass gas as they adjust.

 Dr. Elissa Marriott, BVSc, CVA(IVAS) – Testimonial On Digestive Health

 "I spend a great deal of my professional life working with clients that have animals with very complicated health pictures.
 The very first treatment protocol I start with is diet; you are what you eat, and nutrition is what you absorb, so let food be thy medicine and medicine be thy food.
 And ZIWI Peak is undoubtedly a better place to start.